 Batten Associate Professor of Psychology

 Gabriela Alicia Martorell was born in Seattle, Washington, but moved as a toddler to Guatemala.
 At eight, she moved back to the United States and lived in Northern California until leaving for her undergraduate training at University of California, Davis.
 After obtaining her B.S. in Psychology, she earned her Ph.D. in Developmental and Evolutionary Psychology at University of California, Santa Barbara.
 Since that time, she has taught at a number of learning institutions including Portland State University, Norfolk State University, and her current full-time position at Virginia Wesleyan College.
-Gabriela has taught courses in introductory psychology, research methods, lifespan human development, infant development, child development, adolescent development, adulthood and aging, cultural issues in psychology, evolutionary psychology and developmental psychopathology, as well as community-based learning courses where students have been placed in early childhood education and hospice settings.
-She also conducts child development training for the Virginia Beach CASA (Court Appointed Special Advocates) branch, and teaches courses for the Institute of Learning in Retirement.
-She is committed to teaching, mentoring and advising.
-She is currently Co-Investigator for a National Science Foundation grant focused on student retention and success in science, technology, engineering, and math.
-Additionally, she has published three textbooks.
+Gabriela has taught courses in introductory psychology, research methods, lifespan human development, infant development, child development, adolescent development, adulthood and aging, cultural issues in psychology, evolutionary psychology, original research project and developmental psychopathology, as well as community-based learning courses where students have been placed in early childhood education and hospice settings.
+She also conducts child development training for the Virginia Beach CASA (Court Appointed Special Advocates) branch, teaches courses for the Institute of Learning in Retirement, and is currently Co-Chair of the Institutional Review Board for VWC.
+In line with her beliefs about the strong links between physical and psychological health, she is also a group fitness instructor at the YMCA of Hampton Roads.
+Gabriela is committed to teaching, mentoring and advising.
+She is currently the recipient of a Batten Professorship for Excellence as well as Co-Investigator for a National Science Foundation grant focused on student retention and success in science, technology, engineering, and math.
+Additionally, she has published three textbooks and is currently developing online, interactive pedagogical teaching products.

 Bugental, D. B., Olster, D. H. & Martorell, G. A. (2003).
 A developmental neuroscience perspective on the dynamics of parenting.
 In L. Kuczynski (Ed.), Handbook of Dynamics in Parent-Child Relationships.
 Thousand Oaks: Sage.